chuckjaz/chuckjaz.github.io/_posts/2015-07-05-properties-on-purpose.md

 Later we realized the serialization of the objects can be through their properties; but that is propbably a story best left for another time.

-In adding properties to Pascal, am sure we had some influences but don't recall any other language having a similar construct.
+In adding properties to Pascal, I am sure we had some influences but don't recall any other language having a similar construct.
 The closest at the time was Visual Basics component properties, which is probably the genisis of the name.
 However, you could not declare them in Basic, you could only access them from Basic.